Bike Law Ann on earning respect.

 First let me say that it is difficult to get a full picture of anything from news reports.
 I’ve handled cases reported in the news.
 When I’ve read the story in the paper the next day about what happened in court, I sometimes barely recognize it as the same case.
 I’m not familiar with Jessamine County Kentucky and I have not ridden a bike there.
 I’m somewhat familiar with Central Park but I haven’t hired a crash reconstructionist to delve into the details of this event.
 So my opinions on these events are based on the possibly inaccurate version of events portrayed in the media.

 That said, I think there is a theme which we can discuss intelligently in the context of both events: Responsibility.

 Regarding the Kentucky cyclist, I have not yet heard an argument that would support her conviction.
-I’m not a Kentucky lawyer.
+I’m not a Kentucky lawyer, or expert on Kentucky bike law.
 If I were to apply North Carolina law, however, her conviction should be overturned.
 Our law allows cyclists to ride on any road other than a fully restricted access highway or interstate; cyclists may use the full lane and the law does not prohibit cyclists from “impeding” traffic.
 Thank goodness.

 The government in the Kentucky case has argued that the bicyclist was driving recklessly because she was causing cars to veer around her, thereby posing a danger to other traffic.
 This position is obviously motorist-centric; drivers have a duty to anticipate whatever may be in the road in front of them, whether it’s a vehicle turning into a driveway, someone switching lanes or slower moving traffic, like bicycles.
 If they cannot, they are driving too fast or following too closely.